joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 ```

 Feel free to read [this documentation](https://starship.rs/config/#prompt) to customize your prompt how you like it.
-Here is a snipet of mine.
+Here is a snippet of mine.
 It seems to work for me for now, but terminal prompts are so personal:

 ```toml